gbowne1/ClassicOS-64bit/README.md

 # ClassicOS-64bit

 ClassicOS-64bit is a custom 64-bit operating system targeting legacy x86-64 CPUs (e.g., Pentium 4, Core 2 Duo, early Core i3/i5/i7, and various Xeon processors).
-Built with GRUB2 and Multiboot2, it’s designed for older hardware, supporting Pentium 3 and later 64-bit Intel CPUs.
+Built with GRUB2 and Multiboot2, itâ€™s designed for older hardware, supporting Pentium 3 and later legacy 64-bit Intel CPUs See: [Targets](docs/target_cpus.md).
 This project is written in C and focuses on a minimal, efficient kernel for legacy systems.

 ## Getting Started